 1. Timing: The art of quick delivery

+Now imagine you are determined to use positive punishment.
+That’s your prerogative.
+But remember what I said about most civilians wouldn’t know how to do it effectively?
+This is what I mean.
 If you’re going to shout at your dog, make sure you are shouting for the right behaviour.
 There is no point in telling off your dog for chewing your furniture hours after the fact.
 Why is that?

 Here’s what Poochie has done after committing the “crime”:

 - had a bit of a sniff in the kitchen

 - had a nap